mbbatukan/mbbatukan.github.io/mywebsite/source/index.rst

 Patents
 -------

-This section contains information about my patents.
+This section offers details on my patents.

 .. toctree::
     :maxdepth: 2